Gibbons-Lab/isb_course_2020/docs/16S/talk.md

 <br>

-:thinking_face: What would you do to go from a sequence to an organism/bacteria?
+:thinking_face: What would you do to go from a sequence to an organism's name?

 ---